DenisGorbachev/narrative-analysis/doc/definitions.md

 Notes:

-* Important: supply doesn't have decimals, so we need to convert "displayed amounts" in the events to "normalized amounts" (multiply by `10 ^ asset.decimals`)
+* Important: supply doesn't have decimals, so we need to convert "displayed amounts" in the messages to "normalized amounts" (multiply by `10 ^ asset.decimals`)

 ## Trade plan